pagalvin/tsbook/chapter10_ClassesInDepth.md

 ```

 [[ add a video here showing how this builds up ]]
+**video: classes in depth: show the build-up of a class that implements an interface.

 This code has many advantages over the earlier, non-interface style approach:
 - `allRecommendableProducts` contains a collection of objects (`IRecommendable[]`) each of which is guaranteed to hold a `price` and `color` property.